mongodb/docs-commandline-tools/source/includes/warning-tools-dollar-import-export-restriction.rst

    :binary:`~bin.mongoexport` won't work with field names that are prefixed with a dollar character.

+   :manual:`MongoDB Extended JSON
-   MongoDB Extended JSON v2 cannot differentiate between type wrappers and fields that happen to have the same name as type wrappers.
+   (v2)</reference/mongodb-extended-json>` cannot differentiate between type wrappers and fields that happen to have the same name as type wrappers.
 Do not use Extended JSON formats in contexts where the corresponding BSON representations might include ($) prefixed keys.
-The DBRef mechanism is an exception to this general rule.
+   The :ref:`DBRefs <dbref-explanation>` mechanism is an exception to this general rule.